Heroes Reborn (1996 comic): "Heroes Reborn" revisited

-In 1999, Marvel collected Heroes Reborn: The Return #1-4 limited series re-titled as the Return of the Heroes trade paperback.
+In 1999, Marvel collected Heroes Reborn: The Return #1-4 limited series re-titled as Return of the Heroes trade paperback under the 'Marvel's Finest' banner.
 It was re-released in 2009 as Heroes Reborn: The Return trade paperback again collecting the 4-issue mini-series, and also the Heroes Reborn one-shot specials from 2000: Doomsday #1, Ashema #1, Masters of Evil #1, Rebel #1, Remnants #1, Young Allies #1, and Doom #1.

-In July 2000, Marvel published the trade paperback Fantastic Four: Heroes Reborn, collecting Fantastic Four vol. 2, issues #1-6 under the 'Marvel's Finest' banner, but no other "Heroes Reborn" reprints followed for some time.
+In July 2000, Marvel published the trade paperback Fantastic Four: Heroes Reborn, collecting Fantastic Four vol. 2, issues #1-6 (also under the 'Marvel's Finest' banner), but no other "Heroes Reborn" reprints followed for some time.